mcandre/dotfiles/vim-cheatsheet.md

 ### Visual

 From Normal mode, press `v` to switch to Visual mode.
+This also allows highlighting text by moving the cursor.

 To return to Normal mode, press `ESC`.